zjuradoq/BioCRNPyler/docs/membrane_features.rst

 Mechanism: ``Membrane_Signaling_Pathway_MM()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Membrane Signaling Pathway models the two-component signaling process allows cells to detect and respond to external environmental signals using a membrane-bound sensor kinase and a cytoplasmic response regulator.
+The Membrane Signaling Pathway models the two-component signaling process, allowing
+cells to detect and respond to external environmental signals using a membrane-bound
+sensor kinase and a cytoplasmic response regulator.
 This mechanism facilitates
-signal transduction without the need for direct transport of substrates across the membrane.
-When the sensor kinase detects a stimulus, it undergoes autophosphorylation, transferring a phosphate group to the response regulator.
-This transfer
+signal transduction without the need for direct substrate transport across the
+membrane.
+When the sensor kinase detects a stimulus, it undergoes autophosphorylation,
+transferring a phosphate group to the response regulator.
+This transfer initiates
-initiates downstream cellular responses.
+downstream cellular responses.

 The ``Membrane_Signaling_Pathway_MM()`` mechanism captures two-component signaling behavior using Michaelis-Menten kinetics to model key steps such as stimulus detection, sensor autophosphorylation, and phosphate transfer to a response regulator.
 The following reactions illustrate the signaling pathway modeled by the ``Membrane_Signaling_Pathway_MM()`` mechanism.
 These steps follow Michaelis-Menten dynamics to represent enzymatic interactions such as substrate binding, phosphorylation, and dephosphorylation.